 ‘A task enables a customer to perform an interaction against a product or service.’

-Getting a handle on products and services
+Getting a Handle on Products and Services

-As odd as this may sound, a large organisation may not actually have a handle on all of its products and services.
+As odd as it may sound, a large organisation may not actually have a handle on all of its products and services.
 This can be especially true in the world of the public sector, where departments may be operating in silos.

 As somebody who is trying to redevelop the website to meet the customers need, you may need to conduct several workshops with key stakeholders to discover the extent of what an organisation delivers.

 Local authorities are given help identifying the services they deliver in the guise of the LGSL (Local Government Service List) (http://standards.esd.org.uk/?uri=list%2Fservices).
 The NHS has a similar service list via the main NHS website.

 Granted it may take some interpretation, and I suggest you edit the list to your organisational needs, however for every service that the LGSL recommends should be provided as a council, it also recommends the interactions that should be performed against each service.